tkazec/essays/javascript-crushers-exposed/essay.md

 	}

 ## 2. Crush
 This part is relatively simple.
 Each pass, it analyzes the current code and crushes a single recurring substring, then repeats the process on the result until there are no more worthwhile replacements.
-In this way, it's recursive—after the first pass, we're operating on already partially crushed code.
+In this way, it’s recursive—after the first pass, we’re operating on already partially crushed code.

 	while ((chr = free.pop()) && (substr = search())) {
 		code = code.split(substr).join(chr) + chr + substr;